Home What is Jewish Legacy?

 Jewish Legacy is a ground breaking cross-communal initiative, established to promote legacy giving in the community.

-We are a collaboration of nearly forty different Jewish charities drawn from across the spectrum, all of whom are committed to raising awareness of the need for charitable Legacies.
+We are a collaboration of 44 different Jewish charities drawn from across the spectrum, all of whom are committed to raising awareness of the need for charitable Legacies.

 While the Jewish community is known for its generosity, supporting a wide range of different charities nationwide and internationally, only one in four members of the Jewish community leaves a charitable Legacy, compared to 80 per cent who give during their lifetime.
 Jewish Legacy believes they can help members of the community to understand the importance of leaving a Legacy to a charity of their choice in their Will.